degski/Mado/README.md

     Give each row a letter from 'a' thru 'i', starting at the top.
 Then number the spaces in each row starting at the left.
-This gives you a unique letter-number combination for each space on the board.
+This gives you a unique letter-number combination for each space on the Board.

     a     1 2 3 4 5
     b    1 2 3 4 5 6